-Why Data Privacy in E-Commerce Matters
+Why Data Protection Matters in E-Commerce

 - Costly data breaches

-- Regulatory fines under GDPR, CCPA, etc.
+- Fines under GDPR, CCPA, and other regulations

-- Damaged brand reputation
+- Damage to brand reputation

 - Loss of customer trust

-Top Data Privacy Challenges in E-Commerce
+The Biggest Data Protection Challenges in E-Commerce

 Obtaining Valid Consent

-- Bundle consent with terms and conditions
+- Tie consent to the general terms and conditions

-Pro Tip: Implement a cookie management platform with granular consent options and real-time logging of user choices.
+Pro tip: Implement a cookie management platform with granular consent options and real-time logging of user choices.

 Ensuring Strong Data Security